stevedonovan/gentle-intro/src/4-modules.md

 solution is [serde_json](https://github.com/serde-rs/json) where you _serialize_ Rust data structures into JSON and _deserialize_ JSON into Rust.

-For this, create a another Cargo binary project with `cargo new --bin test-serde-json`, go into the `test-serde-json` directory and edit `Cargo.toml`.
+For this, create a another Cargo binary project with `cargo new test-serde-json`, go into the `test-serde-json` directory and edit `Cargo.toml`.
 Edit it like so:

 ```